-Asset allocation of the Default Fund (as at 30.11.2022)
+Asset allocations of the Default Fund (as at 29.02.2024)

 The fund invests in different type of assets, such as equities, bonds, property and cash/money market.
 The following table shows the types of asset classes and percentages that the fund invests in.
+These percentages may vary.